On the Multi-Dimensional Controller and Stopper Games: Introduction

 Zero-sum multi-dimensional controller-and-stopper games are also covered in Hamad{\`e}ne \& Lepeltier \cite{HL00} and Hamad\`{e}ne \cite{Hamadene06}, as a special case of mixed games introduced there.
 The main tool used in these papers is the theory of backward differential equations with two reflecting barriers.
 Interestingly, even though the method in \cite{HL00, Hamadene06} differs largely from that in \cite{KZ08}, these two papers also require a diffusion coefficient which is not affected by the controller, and do not allow the use of strategies.
 This is in contrast with the one-dimensional case in \cite{KS01}, where everything works out fine without any of the above restrictions.
 It is therefore of interest to see whether we can construct a new methodology under which multi-dimensional controller-and-stopper games can be analyzed even when the conditions required in \cite{KZ08,HL00,Hamadene06} fail to hold.

 In this paper, such a methodology is built, under a Markovian framework.
 On the one hand, we allow both the drift and diffusion terms of the state process $X^{\alpha}$ to be controlled.
 On the other hand, we allow the players to use strategies.
 Specifically, we first define {\it non-anticipating} strategies in Definition~\ref{defn:strategy}.
 Then, in contrast to two-controller games where both players use strategies, only the stopper chooses to use strategies in our case (which coincides with the set-up in \cite{KS01}).
 This is because by the nature of a controller-and-stopper game, the controller cannot benefit from using non-anticipating strategies; see Remark~\ref{rem:no control strategy}.
 With this observation in mind, we give appropriate definitions of the upper value function $U$ and the lower value function $V$ in \eqref{U} and \eqref{V} respectively.
-Under this set-up, we show that $\eps$-optimal saddle points always exist (Proposition~\ref{prop:eps optimal}).
-However, we are not interested in imposing additional assumptions in order to construct a saddle point (as is done in \cite{KS01, KZ08, Hamadene06, HL00}; see Remark~\ref{rem:eps optimal}).
+Under this set-up, one presumably could construct a saddle point of optimal choices by imposing suitable assumptions on the cost functions, the dynamics of $X^\alpha$, the associated Hamiltonian, or the control set (as is done in \cite{KS01, KZ08, Hamadene06, HL00}; see Remark~\ref{rem:eps optimal}).
+However, we have no plan to impose assumptions for constructing a saddle point.
 Instead, we intend to work under a rather general framework, and determine under what conditions the game has a value (i.e. $U=V$) and how we can derive a PDE characterization for this value when it exists.